Connected TV: What it is and how it works

 In the dynamic digital advertising landscape, programmatic has emerged as a key pillar for marketing strategies.
-In Spain, the constant evolution of this discipline promises to continue to set the pace through 2024.
-From shifts from KPIs to attention metrics to the cookieless world, the trends shaping the future of programmatic advertising in the Spanish market are crucial for those immersed in the advertising ecosystem.
+In Spain, the constant evolution of this discipline promises to continue to set the pace in 2025.
+The trends shaping the future of programmatic advertising in the Spanish market are crucial for those involved in the advertising ecosystem.

-In this article, we will explore the key trends that will guide programmatic advertising campaigns in the coming year, uncovering the keys that will define success.
+In this article, we will explore the key trends that will guide programmatic advertising campaigns in the coming year, uncovering the key factors that will define success.

 TABLE OF CONTENTS